nhsd-a2si/docs-uec-appts/_pages/deployment/toolkit/dep_devptl.md

 1. Register or modify your FQDN with the NHS' DNS service
  * You will find the <a href="https://digital.nhs.uk/forms/dns-request-form-for-path-to-live-environments" target="_blank">DNS request form here</a>.
- * You need to know what your URL is, see here for how to do that:
+ * You need to know what your URL is

-    2 Register or modify your messaging product with Spine
+2. Register or modify your messaging product with Spine

-    MPV registration request form
+ * Use the <a href="https://digital.nhs.uk/forms/manufacturer-product-version-registration-request" target="_blank£">MPV registration request form</a> for this
 3 Request new certificates and/or create or modify endpoints

-    Combined endpoint and service registration request form
+ * Use the <a href="https://digital.nhs.uk/forms/combined-endpoint-and-service-registration-request" target="_blank">Combined endpoint and service registration request form</a> for this

-    Configure your environment to connect to SSP:
+### Configure your environment to connect to SSP:

     Install the cert you have been given to local cert store and bind you your site e.g. – xxx.thirdparty.nhs.uk etc